-If your premises are still to be constructed, or are undergoing substantial alterations, you can apply for a provisional statement to establish whether the premises would be granted a licence after the building works are complete.
+If your premises are still to be constructed, or are undergoing substantial alterations, you can apply for a provisional statement under the Gambling Act 2005 to establish whether the premises would be granted a licence after the building works are complete.

 They can also be applied for prior to concluding legal arrangements to purchase or lease the premises.
 This is because a premises licence cannot be applied for until the applicant has a right to occupy the premises.

 Apply for a provisional statement

 The application procedure is the same as for a premises licence except that you do not need to hold, or have applied for, an operating licence.

 Please read the guidance notes before applying – this gives information about the application procedure including requirements for submitting plans and the respective fees.